jrmak/FNNR-ABM-Primate/README.md

 Monkey movements are semi-randomized, and based on the weighted value of their 8-neighbor surroundings.
 This weighted value is currently determined by elevation (changeable in code; requires a raster layer converted to an ASCII file).

 3b.
-Run 'graph.py' to see population demographic charts after 1 year, or 73 time-steps (changeable in code).
+Run 'graph.py' to see population demographic charts after 10 years, or 730 time-steps (changeable in code).

 This project is incomplete.
 For more information, contact the owner of this repository.